theastropath/HP2Randomizer/README.md

 # HP2Randomizer
 A randomizer for the PC version of Harry Potter and the Chamber of Secrets

+# Installation

+Grab the latest release from [HERE](https://github.com/theastropath/HP2Randomizer/releases/latest) and follow the instructions on that page!

 # Setting up to compile

 Install the game as normal, then install the M212 Editor/Engine Update (Default expected directory is D:\HP2)